KenjiAu-Creator/private-event/README.md

 Installation
 -----------

-Install $project by running:

-  install project
+Simply clone the repository and start the project with: start index.html

 Contribute
 -----------
+This is a solo project at this time.

 Support
 -----------
+This project is intended to run on Ruby 2.5.6.

-If you are having issues, please let us know.
+If you are having issues, please let me know.
 We have a mailing list located at: kenji.au9@gmail.com

 License